 Don’t worry.
 You are not the only one to make these social media mistakes.
-There are many out there who think it is right to do so.
+Many out there think it is right to do so.
 I was one of them.
-(I am still, but I am trying to improve).
+(I am still, but I am trying to improve.)

 Let’s debunk these Social Media Mistakes and start afresh.

 7 Important Social Media Mistakes To Avoid

 This is the first one.
 You cannot afford to make this social media mistake at all.
 You have to show up and be consistent.
 Out of Sight is out of mind.
 People don’t remember what they had for lunch two days ago.
 How are they going to recognise you if you don’t show up?
 Of course, being subtle about it is the key, but you have to make an effort.
 It is not at all easy, and it takes a lot of time to produce regular content that is unique and creative.
 But it is not at all impossible to do so.
 All it takes is effort, which you have to put in if you want to grow your business.

 Using Banned Hashtags or Not Using the Right Hashtags

 You CANNOT use hashtags like #Tip and #Food.
 It doesn’t make any sense at all.
 You have to use hashtags that have meaning and have followers.
 Hashtags like #SocialMediaTips or #FoodRecipies make sense as they are conveying what it is for.
 Invest some time and search for one of the hashtags that you will be using in your post to see what other kinds of posts show up.
 See if it’s the right type of audience you want to target.
 If yes, go for it, change your strategy, and don’t make this social media mistake.

 Post at a time when your audience and your followers are active on social media.
 Most of the time, people use social media in the mornings just after they wake up while travelling to and from work, or during the night.
 Each social media platform has a different set of audiences and different time that works.
 Find out what works for you and when your followers are active.

 Falling in the Follow/Unfollow Game